.270 Weatherby Magnum: Performance

 Given its higher pressure and larger case which holds more powder than the .270 Winchester, the .270 Weatherby has about 200 ft/s faster performance with any particular bullet weight.
-It also outperforms newer cartidge designs such as the .270 WSM and the 6.8 Western.
+It also outperforms newer cartridge designs such as the .270 WSM and the 6.8 Western.
 This performance comes at the cost of more recoil and barrel heat.
 In addition, a long barrel is necessary to take advantage of extra powder to gain maximum velocity.
 The cartridge is excellent at long-range hunting, but is not well suited to high-volume shooting such as varmint hunting.

 For those handloading their own cartridges, this is an easy round to load.
 It does best with full-power loads and is not well-suited for reduced loads.
 Ed Weatherby, son of Roy Weatherby says that the .270 Weatherby is his favorite caliber.
 As he puts it, there just isn't a better long-range deer caliber.
 He goes on to mention that it is also quite effective for elk, and pronghorn.

-Sporting Use
+Sporting use

 Due to its flat trajectory result of a combination of a high muzzle velocity and ballistic coefficient, the .270 Wby Mag makes an excellent cartridge option for mid sized big game out to considerable ranges and the fact of being chambered in standard length actions allows the possibility of manufacturing a light mountain rifle.